sourceisthetruth/fs/README.md

   - List directory contents with both relative paths and absolute paths:
     - If path param starts with "/", traversal starts from root
     - Otherwise, traversal starts from the working directory
+    - If path points to a file, list the filename
     - List returned is in sorted order

 rm [file/dir_name]
-- Remove a directory/file.
+- Remove a file/directory.
 The target must be among the current working directory’s children.
 - If the target directory is a parent, all subdirs of the target directory will be removed too.
-- Return error for non-existing directories/files.
+- Return error for non-existing files/directories.

 touch [file_name]
 - Create a new file: Creates a new empty file in the current working directory.
-- Return error if a file or a directory with the same name already exists.
+- Return error if a file or directory with the same name already exists.

 write [file_name] [file_content]
-- Write file contents: Writes the specified contents to a file in the current working directory.
+- Write file contents: Appends the specified content to a file in the current working directory.
 Files have to be created previously.
 - Return error if file doesn't exist or path points to a directory.
 - Implemented with Extension:
   - If path param starts with "/", traversal starts from root
-  - Otherwise, traversal starts from the current directory
+  - Otherwise, traversal starts from the working directory

 cat [file_name]
 - Get file contents: Returns the content of a file in the current working directory.